eriknovak/OPWScore/README.md

 ### Results

-The results folder contain the experiment
+The `results` folder contain the experimental results.

-TODO: Provide a list/table of experiment results

 ## 📚 Papers